 waypoint: In the case of navigation, a fixed longitudinal and latitudinal coordinate or GPS point that identify a physical point.

-Turn and Talk: Conduct a class discussion surrounding the following questions:
+Turn and Talk: Conduct a class discussion prompted by the following questions.
+Students' answers and comments reveal their base understanding of the lesson topic.

 - What is GPS?